 Finally, as a Google Apps domain administrator, you need to go to your regular Google Apps Domain admin console at admin.google.com (not the Google Developers Console this time).

-On this page, you need to enter two fields: Client Name and API Scope.
+You need to enter two fields: Client ID and API Scope.

 The Client Name will be the Client ID of the Service Account you created earlier.
 E.g. 1234567890-bc1tud1cvim4c7q7sdg346q1l3scrhbcg.apps.googleusercontent.com